jaxdem.colliders#

 Notes

 • max_occupancy is an upper bound on particles per cell.
-If a cell contains more than this many particles, some interactions might be missed (you should choose cell_size and max_occupancy so this does not happen).
+If a cell contains more than this many particles, some interactions might be missed (you should carefully choose cell_size and ensure your local density does not exceed your expected max_occupancy).

 neighbor_mask: Array#